Greatest Literature banner

 With a few exceptions, I dislike the kind of horror and fantasy that's in your face—tales that start with incredible, supernatural phenomena and then keep building on it, getting wilder and wilder.
 It just seems...well, not credible.

 As opposed to a more naturalistic approach that first draws you into the story and characters.
-And then when you're hooked, it ratchets up the wonder by gradually introducing the horrific or fantastic elements.
+And then, when you're hooked, ratchets up the wonder by gradually introducing the horrific or fantastic elements.
 You're eased across, into the mirror world, without noticing the transition.

 The first twenty pages or so read like an exciting adventure, as two friends paddle a Canadian canoe down the Danube River.
 As they journey across eastern Europe, however, the environment is dense with foreboding.

-The atmosphere darkens much as in a Joseph Conrad story, such as the novella Heart of Darkness from about the same period.
+The atmosphere darkens much as in a Joseph Conrad tale, such as in the novella Heart of Darkness from about the same period.
 Conrad, though, always reads like a journey into the darkness of the human heart.
 For Blackwood, it's a trip into a non-human or extra-human reality.

 Especially in this story it's the willow trees crowding the river that nurture a growing dread.
 The first-person narrator at one point even directly references this gradual movement from the everyday to the extraordinary: